Looking for tips on the best things to do in Costa Rica?

 Best Places for a Night on the Town in Costa Rica

 There are not really any nightly shows or things to that effect to do in Costa Rica unless you are there during a performance at the new national stadium or can speak Spanish and your trip coincides with a national theatre performance.

 But Costa Ricans love to party and you can be assured that any town, large or small will have a fair assortment of bars and karaoke joints to suit your needs just fine.

 There are also modern movie theaters, art galleries, bowling alleys, miniature golf, and other entertainment choices especially in the Central Valley areas of Escazu and Santa Ana, suburbs of the capital San Jose.

 Where to Stay in Costa Rica

 There are too many options to name specific hotels without a referenced area.
 As a family, we usually chose to find a good short-to-mid term rental home via vrbo.com, but you can also enjoy many all-inclusive resorts ranging from local pricing up to the Four Seasons.

-You will be able to find accommodation anywhere from a budget hostel, a B&B, to a 5 star hotel in nearly every desirable location.
+You will be able to find accommodation in Costa Rica anywhere from a budget hostel, a B&B, to a 5-star hotel in nearly every desirable location.

 *Remember though during high holidays like Semana Santa or Christmas week to book well in advance!*

-Each town will have their own local farmers markets.
+Each town in Costa Rica will have their own local farmers markets.
 These are most definitely worth a visit as they offer the best value and a nice introduction to the local culture, not to mention incredibly fresh and delicious fruits vegetables, cheeses, yogurts, herbs, etc.